 Summer Travel Organizing Tips

 5) Pack by order of use.
-Try to pack things by the order that you will use them, things that you will use last will go in the bottom, while things you use more will go on top.
-I usually take my jewelry, makeup, toiletries, extra contacts, and glasses with me in my backpack (just in case I have to check-in luggage, and it gets lost).
+Try to pack things by the order that you will use them, things that you will use last will go to the bottom, while things you use more will go on top.
+I usually take my jewelry, makeup, toiletries, extra contacts, and glasses with me in my backpack (just in case I have to check-in luggage and it gets lost).